-In budget instructions issued to all City Departments, the Mayor's Office of Public Policy and Finance has targeted required proposals to reduce general fund allocations by each department that are equivalent to 3.5 percent of the Department's General Fund spend in the first budget year, growing by another 3.5 percent to 7 percent in the second budget year.
+In budget instructions issued to all City Departments, the Mayor's Office of Public Policy and Finance has targeted required proposals to reduce General Fund allocations by each department that are equivalent to 3.5 percent of the Department's General Fund spend in the first budget year, growing by another 3.5 percent to 7 percent in the second budget year.
 These targeted cut amounts for the Ethics Commission are shown below.

-FY21 FY22 Targeted cuts \$ 161,631 (3.5%) \$ 323,262 (7%)
+FY21 FY22 Mayor's Office Expected Target Cuts \$ 161,631 (3.5%) \$ 323,262 (7%)